moonlight-stream/moonlight-android/README.md

 supported, and calibration defaults to the common two-button layout.
 A control may originate from the primary controller or a separate Android input device.
 Iris sends the results through Moonlight's existing four-paddle protocol fields.
-Prism automatically creates a virtual DualSense Edge, where Linux and Steam see those slots as Fn1, Fn2, left paddle, and right paddle.
+Prism automatically creates a virtual DualSense Edge.
+The common two-control layout maps directly to its left and right paddles; optional third and fourth controls map to Fn1 and Fn2.
+A calibrated profile reports the PlayStation controller family and uses the handheld motion sensors when the controller does not expose its own, even if Android labels the built-in pad as Xbox.

 For handhelds whose built-in controls do not expose their own Android vibrator, enable **Emulate rumble support with vibration** in Gamepad Settings.
 Iris then